fable-compiler/samples-electron/README.md

 ### 2. Compile JS from .FSX

 Every samples have a `fableconfig.json` file which contains configurations for fable.
-The only command needed is then `fable`:
+The only command needed is `fable`:

 ```
 bash-3.2$ cd samples/material-ui/